 Immersing oneself in Japanese culture and traditions during the tea ceremony provides a unique opportunity to gain a deeper understanding of the country’s rich history and customs.
 The tea ceremony, a centuries-old ritual at the heart of Japanese culture, offers an authentic experience where participants are provided with tea bowls, tea scoops and whisks, and instruction on making matcha.

-Here are four key aspects of the tea ceremony that contribute to cultural immersion and an appreciation of Japanese traditions:
+Here are four key aspects of the tea ceremony that contribute to culture and an appreciation of Japanese traditions:

 - Participants can try matcha and sweets, allowing them to taste and indulge in traditional Japanese flavors.